AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 [!UICONTROL Credit Card Fields] provide a simple and secure checkout for credit card or debit card payment methods.
 When a shopper checks out using credit card fields, they enter their name, billing address, and credit or debit card information, to place their order.
 Their customer information is securely used during the purchase session to seamlessly guide them through the checkout flow.

-You can configure [!UICONTROL Credit Card Fields] in the store configuration or the Payment Services dashboard.
-See [Configuring [!DNL Payment Services]](configure-dashboard.md#configure-credit-card-fields) for more information.
+You can configure [!UICONTROL Credit Card Fields] in the store configuration or the Payment Services Home.
+See [Configuring [!DNL Payment Services]](settings.md#configure-credit-card-fields) for more information.

 ## [!DNL PayPal Smart Buttons]

 [!DNL PayPal Smart Buttons], which use PayPal to complete a purchase, stores your shopper's shipping address, billing addresses, and payment details for later use.
 Shoppers can use any payment method previously stored or offered by PayPal.

-You can configure [!DNL PayPal Smart Buttons] in the store configuration or the Payment Services dashboard.
-See [Configuring [!DNL Payment Services]](configure-dashboard.md#configure-paypal-smart-buttons) for more information.
+You can configure [!DNL PayPal Smart Buttons] in the store configuration or the Payment Services Home.
+See [Configuring [!DNL Payment Services]](settings.md#configure-paypal-smart-buttons) for more information.

 ### PayPal button